liqotech/liqo/docs/installation/uninstall.md

 ## Purge CRDs

 By default, the uninstallation process does not remove the Liqo CRDs and the system namespaces.
-These operations can be performed adding the `--purge` flag:
+These operations can be performed by adding the `--purge` flag:

 ```bash
 liqoctl uninstall --purge